Blog

 Key iOS Human Interface Guidelines at a Glance

-Clarity | Text is legible, icons are precise, and functions are unambiguous. | Using SF Pro, Apple's system font, ensures readability.
-Icons are simple and universally understood, like a trash can for deleting. |
+Using SF Pro, Apple's system font, ensures readability.
+Icons stay simple and universally understood, like a trash can for deleting.

-Deference | The UI helps users understand and interact with content but never competes with it. | A photo editing app uses translucent toolbars and minimal chrome, so the user’s photo remains the central focus. |
+A photo editing app uses translucent toolbars and minimal chrome so the user's photo stays the focus.

-Depth | Visual layers and realistic motion create a sense of hierarchy and context. | A modal view slides up from the bottom of the screen, visually indicating it's a temporary layer on top of the main view. |
+A modal view slides up from the bottom of the screen, signaling it's a temporary layer on top of the main view.

-Consistency | Using system-provided interface elements and patterns makes the app familiar and predictable. | An app uses a standard iOS tab bar for top-level navigation, just like the App Store or Music apps. |
+An app uses a standard iOS tab bar for top-level navigation, just like the App Store or Music apps.

-User Control | Users, not the app, are in control.
-Actions are reversible and feedback is clear. | Displaying a confirmation alert before a user permanently deletes an item, giving them a chance to cancel. |
+Users, not the app, are in control.
+Actions are reversible and feedback is clear.

 Navigating Common iOS UI Patterns

 For apps with a deeper, more layered structure, the navigation bar at the top is the standard.
-It clearly labels the current screen and always includes a back button, so users never feel lost.
+It labels the current screen and includes a back button, so users never feel lost.
 You see this everywhere, from the Settings app to your photo albums.

 Respecting the Device and System Features

-Translating Ideas into Visual Designs
+Translating Ideas Into Visual Designs

 The process has a natural rhythm: from low-fidelity wireframes to high-fidelity mockups.
-You have to build the functional skeleton before you put the skin on.
+You build the functional skeleton before you put the skin on.
+Jumping straight into colors and fonts without a structural blueprint is a common mistake.
+It's like painting the walls before the framing is up, and you will end up backtracking to fix foundational problems.

 Starting with Low-Fidelity Wireframes